ls1intum/Artemis/docs/user/exams/students_guide.rst

     .. warning::
         Edit a programming exercise **EITHER** in the online editor **OR** in your local IDE!
 Otherwise, conflicts can occur that are hard to resolve.

+    If you work in the online code editor and a merge conflict occurs, the file browser will display the conflict state |conflict_state|.
+    You can use the |resolve_conflict| button to resolve the conflict within the online code editor.
+    This will reset your changes to the latest commit.
+Manual merging is not possible with the online code editor.

 End Screen
 ^^^^^^^^^^